YOUR CONSTITUTIONAL RIGHT TO LEGAL COUNSEL

 It is also important to have representation during these pretrial proceedings because you will have the opportunity to dismiss the case before a jury is sworn in.
 California provides several ways to challenge a criminal charge before the case is even set for trial.
 For example, you can move the court to set aside the information.
 Further, defense counsel can move the judge to exclude certain evidence, which would make it much more difficult for the prosecution to proceed with its case.

 Any criminal charge, felony or misdemeanor, could potentially have lifelong consequences.
-Do not hesitate to contact my firm, the Law Offices of C.W.
+Do not hesitate to call 310-773-3311 or contact my firm, the Law Offices of C.W.
 Blaylock, to represent you at every stage of a criminal charge.
 I am Chris W. Blaylock, a criminal defense lawyer in Santa Monica who represents clients in Los Angeles and Ventura counties.
 You have the right to an attorney, so do not forget to use that right.